Knowledge base

 Add a dedicated IP to the website

-IP address blockage (Internet connection)
+Blocking the IP address (Internet connection)

 If you can no longer access…

-• repeated unsuccessful connection attempts via FTP, SSH, or on access points such as the WordPress login…
+• repeated, unsuccessful connection attempts via FTP, SSH, or on access points such as the WordPress login…

 … your access to Infomaniak servers may be blocked following the banning of the IP address (banip / ipban) of your internet connection.

-Permanent Unblocking (IP Whitelisting)
+Permanent unblocking (IP whitelisting)

 Has this FAQ been helpful?